amsimp/amsimp/README.md

 $ conda install -c amsimp amsimp
 ```

-For more information, please [read the documentation](https://docs.amsimp.com) on the website. **This installation
+For more information, please [read the documentation](https://docs.amsimp.com) on the website.
-option is not currently available, please install from source.**

 ## License
 This program is free software: you can redistribute it and/or modify